 Originally from Yorkshire, Natalie moved to West Wales in 2010 to work full time with dogs in animal rescue, gaining much experience with multiple breeds and differing temperaments.
-On from this Natalie then started to work within a leading small animal Sports Medicine and Rehabilitation Clinic where she has been for the last 4 years.
+On from this Natalie then started to work within a leading small animal Sports Medicine and Rehabilitation Clinic where she has been for the last 7 years.
 In 2016 Natalie relocated to North Somerset where Natalie Mitchell Canine Therapies was established in 2019.
 Now based in St. Georges, W-S-M – Natalie works from NMHQ 3 days a week whilst still working in the clinic and teaching agility part time too.

 In 2017 Natalie started to study on the Canine Massage Practitioner Programme inspired to advance her skills to a Clinical level.
 In 2019 Natalie completed her 2-year course and became a Canine Massage Therapist and is now a part of the Canine Massage Guild.
 Whilst continuing to work within a Clinic setting, Natalie set up Natalie Mitchell Canine Therapies in 2020 offering Clinical Canine Massage and continuing her love for Agility Coaching.